Pressure-Induced Topological Dirac Semimetallic Phase in KCdP: Computational Methods

 \section{Computational Methods}

-Electronic properties of XCdP(X=Na, K) compounds have been investigated by the first-principles calculation based on standard density functional theory\cite{kohn1965self} with the particle potential linearized augmented plane-wave method provided by the VASP package \cite{hafner2008ab}.
-Generalized gradient approximation (GGA) with Projector augmented wave (PAW)\cite{torrent2010electronic} potentials have been utilized to incorporate the exchange-correlation function.
-The plane-wave basis energy cutoff of 500eV and $\Gamma$ -centered Monkhorst-pack\cite{monkhorst1976special} k-grid of 11 ×7×6 for NaCdP and 12x12x6 for KCdP are used to perform self-consistent calculations (SCF).
-All the structures, after the application of hydrostatic pressure, were relaxed by employing a conjugate-gradient scheme until the forces on each atom became less than 0.005 eV/Å. The band structures were then calculated including SOC using these optimized structures.
-Maximally localized Wannier functions (MLWF) are used to develop the tight-binding model, which is used to calculate the surface states of the materials using Wannier90 code \cite{mostofi2008wannier90}.
-WannierTools is used to obtain topological characteristics such as topological surface state, and Fermi surface\cite{wu2018wanniertools}.
-A supercell with dimensions of 3x3x2 has been constructed to calculate the phonon band structure for NaCdP, while a supercell with dimensions of 3x3x1 has been created for KCdP.
-The phonon band structures were determined using Density Functional Perturbation Theory (DFPT), implemented in the phonopy code\cite{togo2015first}.
+Electronic properties of the KCdP compound have been investigated by the first-principles calculation based on standard density functional theory \cite{kohn1965self} with the Projector Augmented-Wave (PAW) method with a plane-wave basis provided by the VASP package \cite{hafner2008ab, blochl1994projector, kresse1996efficient}.
+Generalized gradient approximation (GGA) with Projector augmented wave (PAW) \cite{torrent2010electronic} potentials have been utilized to incorporate the exchange-correlation function.
+Additionally, the calculations based on the hybrid HSE06 functional \cite{heyd2003hybrid} were carried out to refine the description of the electronic structure, as the GGA exchange-correlation functional is known to systematically underestimate the band gaps of semiconductors.
+The plane-wave basis energy cutoff of 500eV and $\Gamma$ -centered Monkhorst-pack \cite{monkhorst1976special} k-grid of $12\times 12\times 6$ for KCdP is used to perform self-consistent calculations (SCF).
+The structure, after the application of hydrostatic pressure, was relaxed by employing a conjugate-gradient scheme until the forces on each atom became less than 0.005 eV/Å. The band structure was then calculated including SOC, using the optimized structure.
+Maximally localized Wannier functions (MLWF) are used to develop the tight-binding model, which is used to calculate the surface states of the materials using the Wannier90 code \cite{mostofi2008wannier90}.
+WannierTools is used to obtain topological characteristics such as topological surface state and Fermi surface \cite{wu2018wanniertools}.
+A supercell with dimensions of $3\times 3\times 2$ has been constructed to calculate the phonon band structure for KCdP for ambient pressure $3\%$ and $10\%$ negative triaxial pressure.
+The phonon band structures were determined using Density Functional Perturbation Theory (DFPT), implemented in the phonopy code \cite{togo2015first,phonopy,phonopy1}.